 Polyols: apple, apricot, avocado, blackberry, cherry, longan, lychee, nectarine, pear, plum, prune, mushroom, sorbitol, mannitol, xylitol, maltitol, and isomalt.

 The diet seems high maintenance, but you’ll get the hang of it, and remember: it’s not forever.
 In fact, you shouldn’t stay on this diet longer than 3-4 months because it starves out your own beneficial pre- and probiotic bacteria.
 Try avoiding these foods for a minimum of 60 days before you begin reintroducing.
-I recommend testing to see if other bacterial overgrowths or parasite infections are present so you can treat those at the same time.
-Here’s a great chart of foods to avoid and include.

-Keep in mind that these foods are somewhat variable.
-Some foods on this list may adversely affect one person but not another.
-Everyone is so physiologically different that it takes a bit of trial and error, and I think it also depends on the severity of SIBO or other bacterial overgrowth in most folks.
 The biggest “maybe” foods are nuts, cruciferous, coconut, and avocado–some do fine with these; others not so much.
-The highest FODMAP foods seem to be onions and garlic, and many of my GI cases really don’t do well with tomatoes, so take care to avoid these three foods initially.
+The highest FODMAP foods are onions and garlic, and many of my GI cases really don’t do well with tomatoes, so take care to avoid these three foods initially.
 If you’re symptom-free for 3 months, you can begin reintroducing.
 You may be able to tolerate small amounts of FODMAP foods; it’s really a threshold issue.

-So what causes FODMAP reactions?
-If you have IBS, Crohn’s or SIBO, you likely have a problem digesting FODMAPs.
-SIBO is found in many Crohn’s and most IBS cases, but it is not bad bacteria by nature– it’s just bacteria trapped in the wrong place in your intestinal tract (the small intestine).
+If you have IBS, Crohn’s, SIBO, carb or fructose intolerance, you likely have a problem digesting FODMAPs.
+SIBO is a culprit in many Crohn’s and most IBS cases, but it is not bad bacteria by nature– it’s just bacteria trapped in the wrong place in your intestinal tract (the small intestine).
 The cause may be poor gut motility, so bacteria gets trapped in the small intestine rather than being swept down into the large intestine where it belongs.
-Some people may lack the enzymes or beneficial bacteria needed to break down these FODMAP foods.
-In the case of IBS, the FODMAP foods will exacerbate symptoms and contribute to inflammation, but they aren’t a known cause.

-Better yet, what to do about it?
-IBS or other sufferers of chronic inflammatory digestive issues do well on this plan, mostly because the inflammation in their gut destroys the ability to break down these foods, and they lack the proper enzymes.
+What to do about it?
+IBS or other sufferers of chronic inflammatory digestive issues do well on a low FODMAP plan, mostly because the inflammation in their gut destroys the ability to break down the higher FODMAP foods, and they lack the proper enzymes for digestion.
 Typically if I see someone who complains about a lot of gas or bloating or IBS type symptoms, and they can’t figure out which foods are causing the problem (because they’ve already eliminated the main culprits like gluten and dairy), that’s one good indicator that they’re a perfect candidate for this diet.
 And 9 times out of 10, they do feel better.
-So step one is all about eliminating the FODMAP foods to calm inflammation and give the gut a rest.

-Step 2 is to kill off SIBO or other bad bacteria that is contributing to dysbiosis.
+Step 2 is to kill off SIBO in the small intestine and/or other bad bacteria in the large intestine that is contributing to dysbiosis.
 There is a very particular protocol you must use to kill SIBO.
 You can read more about it here.

 Step 3 is to repair the gut with probiotics (you must be careful with probiotics post-SIBO) and a leaky gut healing protocol.